ati-ozgur/course-data-mining/course-content/attributes.md

 According to these properties, we can categorize the attributes as following types:

-1. Nominal
+1. Nominal (also refered as Categorical/qualitative attributes )
 	- Examples:
 		1. Zip codes
 		2. ID numbers
 		3. Gender
-2. Ordinal
+2. Ordinal (also refered as Categorical/qualitative attributes )
 	- Examples:
 		1. Survey answers (negative,neutral,positive)
 		2. Student grades (AA..FF)

-3. Interval
+3. Interval (also refered as numerical/quantitative attributes )
 	- Examples:
 		1. Calendar dates
 		2. Temperature in Celsius or Fahrenheit